 This preliminary research demonstrated the effective health benefits of a specific wavelength of red light: 660 nanometers (nm).
-What began as a way to limit the bone and muscle loss of astronauts has led to hundreds of peer-reviewed clinical studies documenting a wide variety of benefits from various wavelengths withing the red and near infrared spectrum.
+What began as a way to limit the bone and muscle loss of astronauts has led to hundreds of peer-reviewed clinical studies documenting a wide variety of benefits from various wavelengths within the red and near infrared (invisible) spectrums.

 At Red Light Life we use only FDA approved, medical-grade quality LED systems using the power of light harnessed at optimal wave lengths, power densities and dosages based on over 400 published clinical research outcomes.